FisherShi/UDACIY-CARND-Term1-P4_Advanced_Lane_Finding/README.md

 5. Calculated the radius of curvature of the lane and the position of the vehicle with respect to center
 6. Use a line class to store the data from previous frames to help identify the lines

+The result is shown in the video 'project_output.mp4'

+The initial project repo can be found [here](https://github.com/udacity/CarND-Advanced-Lane-Lines)

 ## Camera Calibration

 The code for this step is contained in a IPython notebook located in "./camera_cal/Camera_Calibration.ipynb".